-As Monash is an Urban Council, there will always be a range of issues that compete with the objectives of biodiversity conservation.
-Therefore, the aim for biodiversity protection in Monash is based on the principle of building ecosystem resilience i.e. the capacity of an ecosystem to respond to changes and disturbances, yet retain its essential functions and structures.
+As Monash is an urban Council, there will always be a range of issues that compete with the objectives of biodiversity conservation.
+Therefore, the aim for biodiversity protection in Monash is based on the principle of building ecological resilience.
 The resilience of ecosystems in Monash has and continues to be threatened by a number of factors including:

-- Habitat loss, degradation and fragmentation - Invasive species (pest plants and animals) - Changes to water quantity and quality within the aquatic environment - Pressure population increases and increased visitor numbers in reserves - Altered fire regimes, both regulatory and environmentally - Climate change leading to altered species distribution and possible extinction - Conflict between open space recreational activities (negative impact) - Loss of corridors as a result of changes to the built environment
+- Habitat loss, degradation and fragmentation - Changes to water quantity and quality within the aquatic environment - Pressure from population increase and increased visitor numbers in reserves - Altered fire regimes, both regulatory and environmentally

+- Invasive species including pest plants and animals - Climate change leading to altered species distribution and possible extinction - Conflict between open space recreational activities (negative impact) - Loss of green corridors as a result of changes to the built environment